Russell Hitchcock: Career

 Hitchcock met British musician Graham Russell in 1975 on the set of a production of Jesus Christ Superstar, and Air Supply was formed.
 The group went on to have many hit records from 1976 into the 1990s; among their biggest hits are "All Out of Love", "The One That You Love", "Here I Am", "Lost in Love" and "Making Love Out of Nothing at All".

 After the band took a break in 1987, Hitchcock released several solo singles followed by his self-titled solo debut album in 1988.
 In 1990, the single "Swear to Your Heart" was released, which is from the soundtrack of the film Arachnophobia.

 In 1991, Air Supply made a comeback with the album The Earth Is ... featuring the singles "Without You" and "Stronger Than the Night".
 In 1995, Hitchcock recorded a duet, "Is It You", with Rita Coolidge from her album Behind the Memories.

 Personal life

-In 1983, he, along with Graham Russell, relocated from Australia to the US as members of Air Supply.
-Hitchcock currently resides in Los Angeles, California.
+In the late 1970s, Hitchcock relocated to the United States.
+He currently resides in Los Angeles, California.
 In 2021, he tested positive for COVID-19, postponing two shows in Beverly Hills and Oak Grove, Kentucky.

 Hitchcock became a naturalized US citizen in December 2024.

+He is married to Cari Hitchcock.
+They married in 2021.
+She is an author, recognized for her children's book series The Adventures of Baby Brown Bear.